rks746/iiit-h_cv_internship/Project/PROJECT_README.md

-**Helmet Detection using YOLO**
+## Helmet Detection using YOLO

 ## 1. Introduction

 This project is part of the IIIT Hyderabad Computer Vision Internship Program (2025–26).
 The objective is to design a computer vision system that can automatically detect **helmet compliance** among two-wheeler riders using images and videos.
 Helmet detection is a socially relevant problem with applications in road safety enforcement, traffic analytics, and smart surveillance systems.

----
+Helmets are highly effective at preventing fatal head injuries (reducing the risk by 42% for motorcyclists and up to 88% for bicyclists).

 ## 2. Problem Statement

 To develop an object detection system that identifies whether a motorcycle rider is wearing a helmet or not, using a deep learning–based computer vision model trained via **transfer learning**.

----

 ## 3. Dataset Source and Curation